< back to knowledge

 How many consumers check online reviews during their buying journeys?

-In July 2022, we surveyed 2,001 people aged 16 and over in the UK and asked them:
+Recently, we surveyed 2,001 people aged 16 and over in the UK and asked them:

 • What sources, if any, do you check before making a purchase from a retailer you’ve never bought from before?
 (Tick all that apply)